Agent Health Check

 MSR_AG

-Defines the component and environment measurements stored in the database, as follows:
+Defines the component and environment measurements that are stored in the database, as follows:

 • Number of Jobs ended OK